-Item 4 - Drive Belts
+Item 8 - Drive Belts

 Belts should be neither too tight nor too loose.
 Belts that are too tight impose extra loads on the crankshaft, fan and/or alternator bearings, shortening both belt and bearing life.
 Excessively overtightened belts can result in crankshaft breakage.
-A loose belt will slip and generate excessive heat that may cause damage to the belt and accessory drive components.
+A loose belt will slip and may cause damage to accessory components.